Ayushd70/college-assignments/IT-Lab/assignment-6/README.md

 Hint: table1 = [ [ 1, 2, 3 ], [ 4, 5, 6 ] ]
 ```

-6) Write a program in Python to store two lists and compare them
+6)Write a program in Python to store two lists and compare them